Search

 (a) All eligible employees of the entity must transfer as a unit with the following exceptions:

-• Members of the employer group's governing authority may participate as defined in the employer group's governing statutes and RCW 41.04.205.
+(iii) Members of the employer group's governing authority may participate as described in the employer group's governing statutes and RCW 41.04.205.

 (c) Employer groups participate through a contract with the authority as described in WAC 182-08-245.

-(b) An employee of the Washington health benefit exchange is subject to the same rules as an employee of an employing agency in chapters182-08, 182-12 and 182-16 WAC.
+(b) Employees of the Washington health benefit exchange are subject to the same rules as employees of an employing agency in chapters 182-08, 182-12 and 182-16 WAC.

-(a) Blind vendors means a "licensee" as defined in RCW 74.18.200: Vendors actively operating a business enterprise program facility in the state of Washington and deemed eligible by the department of services for the blind may voluntarily participate in PEBB insurance coverage.
+(a) Blind vendors actively operating a business enterprise program facility in the state of Washington and deemed eligible by the department of services for the blind (DSB) may voluntarily participate in PEBB medical.
+Dependents of blind vendors are eligible as described in WAC 182-12-260.

-(b) Dislocated forest products workers enrolled in the employment and career orientation program pursuant to chapter 50.70 RCW shall be eligible for PEBB health plans while enrolled in that program.
+(b) Dislocated forest products workers enrolled in the employment and career orientation program pursuant to chapter 50.70 RCW shall be eligible for PEBB medical and dental while enrolled in that program.

 (a) Adult family home providers as defined in RCW 70.128.010;